political-memory/blog-memopol/content/pages/contribute.md

 ## Two goals
 * We want people to help : so let's ease the documentation/installation part
-* Separate more core/modules : we want other ngos to use memopol, not just us
+* Separate more core/modules : we want other NGOs to use Memopol, not just us

 ## Basic features for /core :